sg-tarek/C/README.md

 <h3> Runoff </h3>
 A program that runs a runoff election.
 Runoff is a ranked choice voting system.
 It has the benefit to provide a winner that better reflect the voters’ preference.
 To make that work, each voter rank the candidates in a preference list.
 If any candidate has a majority of the first vote preference, that candidate is declared the winner.
 If no candidate has more than 50% of the votes, an instant runoff takes place.

+<h3> Volume </h3>
+A program which modify the volume of an audio file.
+By running "$ ./volume input.wav output.wav 2.0" I manage to read an input file and create an output file where the volume is changed by the chosen factor (in this case 2 - which doubles the volume).